 - The right to display your work in a portfolio, or in websites, magazines and books

 What’s NOT included is a payment schedule.
-This is something you will have to create yourself and provide with the contract.
-Understandably, we can’t tell you how much to charge and when…!
+This is something you’ll have to create yourself and provide with the contract.
+Understandably, we can’t tell you how much to charge and when.